 The NG-RAN node initiates the procedure by sending an INVENTORY REPORT message for the Inventory service.

 If Reader Report List IE is included in the Inventory Report Transfer IE contained in the INVENTORY REPORT message, the A-IoT CN node shall take it into account as specified in TS 23.369 [60].

+If UE Reader Report List IE is included in the Inventory Report Transfer IE contained in the INVENTORY REPORT message, the A-IoT CN node shall take it into account as specified in TS 23.369 [60].

 If Inventory Complete Indication IE is included in the Inventory Report Transfer IE contained in the INVENTORY REPORT message, the A-IoT CN node shall consider that the inventory operation for the A-IoT session is completed in the NG-RAN node.